The Year of Unraveling

 Well, here we are at the end of the year.

-What a year it has been, and I am sitting here in my living room under a blanket filled with so much gratitude for everything.
+What a year it has been!
+I'm sitting here in my living room, wrapped in a blanket, filled with so much gratitude for everything.

-The year started with me trying to find normal as a single mom with four kids and navigating a new job outside of the home.
-I really struggled with resentment of leaving my kids each day.
+The year started with me trying to find normal as a single mom with four kids and navigating a new job outside the home.
+I struggled with the resentment of leaving my kids each day.
 Especially my last baby.
-I missed out on getting to be his full-time mommy each day.
-I had plans of playdates and park days while his older siblings were in school.
-Then summer being full of pool days and mini-adventures to see friends in other states.
+I missed out on being his full-time mommy each day.
+I had plans for playdates and park days while his older siblings were in school.
+Then, summer was filled with pool days and mini-adventures to visit friends in other states.

-Not only did I land a job working in a start-up wellness business, but I was asked to step up into a leadership role supporting the owner and the staff as an administrator.
-Each day is a challenge, and this was exactly what I needed to re-discover my self-worth, talents, and passion for serving others.
+Not only did I secure a job at a start-up wellness business, but I was also asked to step into a leadership role, supporting the owner and staff as an administrator.
+Each day is a challenge, and this was exactly what I needed to rediscover my self-worth, talents, and passion for serving others.

-The one magical day, a virus changed the reality of the world we all lived in.
-My kids came home for spring break and never went back.
+Then, one magical day, a virus changed the reality of the world we all lived in.
+My kids came home for spring break and didn’t go back.
 I still feel like it didn't happen.
-I remember thinking there was no way I could go through anything more, and fortunately, God agreed.
-My kids and I had already been through so much, and everything I knew about kids going through a big shift in a family dynamic like this faired better when there was consistency.
-We had that, and then suddenly we didn't...or rather we had to rebuild a new routine.
-Working as much as I was and trying to understand schooling from home was so HARD.
+I remember thinking there was no way I could go through anything more, and fortunately, God agreed with me.
+My kids and I had already been through so much, and everything I knew about kids going through a big shift in a family dynamic like this suggested that they fared better when there was consistency.
+We had that, and then suddenly we didn't...or rather, we had to rebuild a new routine.
+Working as much as I did and trying to understand schooling from home was incredibly hard.
 It was not like homeschooling at all, and every day, I considered going back to homeschooling.

-Then came summer and realization of the end to my marriage, which made all the pressure from the year compound because I realized this was my life now—a life of spinning plates.
+Then came summer, and the realization of the end to my marriage, which compounded all the pressure from the year because I realized this was now my life, a life of spinning plates.
 Months went by where I had no time to really decompress and allow myself to really feel the things I needed to feel.

 At the end of summer, I tried to decide what would be best for my kids and their school.
-I knew I could not go back to virtual school, and even though their school was going back to the classroom, I had no guarantee that wouldn't change.
-I started to consider alternatives leaving homeschooling as a last resort.
-How on earth would I homeschool while maintaining my home and work schedule?
+I knew I couldn't go back to virtual school, and even though their school was returning to the classroom, I had no guarantee that it wouldn't change again.
+I started to consider alternatives, leaving homeschooling as a last resort.
+How would I homeschool while maintaining my home and work schedules?
 A dear friend then planted an idea in my head that ultimately led us to a private Christian school.
 I trusted God to work out the details of financial aid, and He did.
 They started a week later.
 Small classrooms, caring teachers aware of their home life, and a routine...finally.

-We slowly started to sink into a new normal as I continued to posture my heart in the direction of healing.
+We slowly began to settle into a new normal as I continued to open my heart to the direction of healing.
 I struggled as a mom the most during this time because I knew what was coming for them.
 I didn't tell them about the divorce yet because, at this time, I was still holding on to hope that a miracle would occur.
 I prayed for this still while trusting God's plan for my kids and me.

-There is only so long that you can walk in chaos, and I started to see things spiral into something I didn't like.
+There is only so long that you can walk in chaos, and I began to see things spiral out of control into something I didn't like.
 Every day I just did what I could do to make it through.
-I just wanted to be there for my kids and help them have confidence that they were loved and provided.
+I just wanted to be there for my kids and help them have confidence that they were loved and provided for.
 God was so good to us.

-As the months passed by, I started to gain my strength, and each day God showed up for me in various ways so I wouldn't miss Him in the details.
+As the months passed, I began to regain my strength, and each day, God showed up for me in various ways so that I wouldn't miss Him in the details.
 I was rediscovering who I was and that I am capable of hard things.
-I was starting to believe that God really did care for me.
+I was starting to believe that God truly cared for me.
 I thought I didn't matter for years, but it took an unraveling for me to know that I do.

-As I approached the Hanukkah season, I wanted to set my old self down on the altar and allow God to change me into what He needed me to be.
+As I approached the Hanukkah season, I wanted to set aside my old self and allow God to change me into what He needed me to be.
 I prepared myself for re-dedication.
 I took some time in the week leading up to Hanukkah to work with both my therapist and pastoral counselor to help prepare my heart for a shift.
-It was time to look ahead now and move towards why I had to go through all this.
-The kids and I joined a congregation in hopes of lighting a spark that has long been snuffed out of all of us.
+It was time to look ahead and consider why I had to go through all this.
+The kids and I joined a congregation in hopes of lighting a spark that has long been snuffed out in all of us.
 God cleared the way for us to make a trip out to Tennessee to visit Jacob's Tent Fellowship.
-We had an amazing time of friends, worship, and messages that lit a fire in my soul that is my fuel to move forward.
+We had a fantastic time with friends, worship, and messages that lit a fire in my soul, fueling my movement forward.
 I was buoyed at the sight of all my kids praising God alongside me.

 Now, as I sit and reflect on what felt like a year that would never end, I am at peace with all that I have gone through.
 I am moving in the direction of healing and forgiveness.
 I will allow God to use this experience to fill my mouth with a message of hope and healing to others.
-My experience is far from over, and I promise to be authentic each day with those put in my path right now.
-Later will take care of itself.
-It always does.
+My story is still being written, and I promise to keep showing up authentically for the people God places in my path.
+The future will unfold in time, it always does.

 Jeremiah 29:11-13